hepsycode/HEPSYCODE-AIDOaRt/README.md

     - (please take care to use \[HEPSYCODE SUPPORT\] as object
  2. Issues on bitbucket.org

-## Getting started guidelines
+## Getting Started Guidelines
 You can find getting start guidelines at the link: www.hepsycode.com

 ### EXAMPLES
-We provide an example Hepsycode project, called FirFirGCD, a synthetic application that takes in input two values (triggered by some stimulus), makes two filtering actions (Fir8 and Fir16) and then makes the greatest common divisor (GCD) and displays the result.
+We provide an example Hepsycode project, called FirFirGCD, a synthetic application that takes in input two values (triggered by some stimulus), makes two filtering actions (Fir8 and Fir16), and then makes the greatest common divisor (GCD) and displays the result.
 More details details can be found at the link: www.hepsycode.com

 ## Additional information